datastax/astrapy/DEVELOPING.md

 Additionally, you will need to define the environment variables in `tests/env_templates/env.vectorize-minimal.template`, which are needed by the minimal set of "vectorize" testing belonging to the "base" test group.
+These rely on a single embedding provider and model (the one configured in `embedding_provider_switcher.py`, to match variables in the env template).

 For Astra DB, you can include "shared secret" vectorize tests (i.e. KMS-based authentication).
-To run those tests, you must scope an OpenAI API key to the target Astra DB with secret name `"SHARED_SECRET_EMBEDDING_API_KEY_OPENAI"` and comment the environment flag that suppresses them (see the base Astra env template).
+To run those tests, you must scope an embedding provider API key to the target Astra DB with secret name matching the name set in the provider-switcher (e.g. `"SHARED_SECRET_EMBEDDING_API_KEY_VOYAGEAI"`). and comment the environment flag that suppresses them (see the base Astra env template).

 For non-Astra, the reranking-related tests run only if one sets